Miami Cancer Misdiagnosis Lawyer

 One of the most important aspects of treating a medical condition is catching the condition early and treating it promptly.
 This is especially true in cancer treatment, where catching cancer in the early stages with proper screening and testing can be the biggest key to successfully treating cancer.
-If you or a loved one suffered delayed diagnosis or failure to diagnose because their doctor failed to give them the care and treatment they deserved, you may be entitled to file a lawsuit against that medical professional.
+If you or a loved one suffered a delayed diagnosis because of medical negligence, you might be entitled to file a medical malpractice claim against that medical professional.

-Common Types of Cancer that are Missed and Failed to be Diagnosed
+Common Types of Cancer that are Misdiagnosed and that Doctors Fail to Diagnose

 According to the National Cancer Institute, cancer is a group of related diseases that are caused by an uncontrollable division of cells in the body.
-Cancer can begin anywhere in the body and has the capability to spread (metastasize) to other parts of the body.
-There are many different reasons why a person may develop cancer, including certain risk factors such as diet, alcohol or drug use, environmental exposures, infection or genetic disorders, but ultimately, cancer is caused by a change in the DNA within cells.
+Cancer can begin anywhere in the body and can spread (metastasize) to other parts of the body.
+There are many different reasons why a person may develop cancer, including certain risk factors such as diet, alcohol or drug use, environmental exposures, infection, or genetic disorders, but ultimately, cancer is caused by a change in the DNA within cells.
 There are some gene mutations that people are born with, while other gene mutations may occur at any point in a person’s life.
 Sadly, cancer is incredibly prevalent and affects many people all over the world.
-According to the World Health Organization, cancer is the second leading cause of death globally with it accounting for approximately 10 millions deaths per year worldwide.
+According to the World Health Organization, cancer is the second leading cause of death globally, accounting for approximately 10 million deaths per year worldwide.

-Cancer staging is an important tool to not only aid in creating the appropriate course of treatment for a person with cancer, but also aids in predicting the prognosis of the patient depending on whether or not the disease has spread, and where it has spread to.
+Cancer staging is crucial because it helps determine the appropriate course of treatment for a cancer patient and helps predict whether the disease has spread and where it has spread to.
 There are a few different methods for staging cancer.
 The TNM staging system is the most widely used system to stage cancer, but there are other types of staging systems for blood cancers as well as brain and spinal cord tumors.
 The TNM staging system includes the following:

 T – T refers to the primary tumor